 If I am honest about my childhood, Fresh Tomato Soup for me came out of a can.
 If you are of a similar age, you know which can I am talking about.
-The one that contained the condensed version that required extra water to look like soup instead of a red blob.
+This tomato soup fresh tomatoes is all grown up and is a star all by itself, no grilled cheese required.

 Fresh Tomato Soup from Garden Tomatoes